vincentchachere/DNS-Fundamentals/README.md

 <h2 align="center">DNS Resolution Process</h2>

-<ins>When a computer tries to interact with a hostname, it resolves it through the following steps</ins>:
+<ins>When a computer tries to interact with a hostname, it resolves it through the following steps (*explaining the image above*)</ins>:

 1. **Local DNS Cache**: The computer first checks its DNS cache stored in memory (fastest).
 2. **Hosts File**: If not found in the cache, it checks the local `hosts` file (faster).